architect/arc.codes/src/shared/en/aws/guides-http.md

 ## URLs

-API Gateway generates long urls that are hard to read.
-It also extends the URL base path with either `staging` or `production`, which means a link intended to point at `/` should actually point at `/staging` or `/production`.
+API Gateway generates long URLs that are hard to read, and extends the URL base path with either `staging` or `production` &mdash; this means a link intended to point at `/` should actually point at `/staging` or `/production`.
 This pain point is eased if you set up a [custom domain name with DNS](/guides/custom-dns).

 `architect` also bundles a hidden helper function `req._url` for resolving URL paths that haven't yet been configured with DNS.
 This is helpful for early prototyping.

-Here is an example index page, protected by authentication middlewhare, that demonstrates `req._url` usage:
+Here is an example index page, protected by authentication middleware, that demonstrates `req._url` usage:

 ```javascript
 var arc = require('@architect/functions')